rust-lang/reference/src/attributes/testing.md

 > `rustc` currently warns on duplicate `test` attributes.

 <!-- TODO: This is a minor lie.
 Currently rustc warns that duplicates are ignored, but it then generates multiple test entries with the same name.
 I would vote for rejecting this in the future. -->

+r[attributes.testing.test.enabled]
+These functions are only compiled when in test mode.

 > [!NOTE]
 > The test mode is enabled by passing the `--test` argument to `rustc` or using `cargo test`.